walt-id/waltid-ssikit-docs/concepts/verification-policies/dynamic-policies.md

 The SSIKit allows for specifying custom policies written in one of the supported policy engine lingos.

-A dynamic policy can be executed on the fly, if all required parameters are given, or saved with a name, by which it can be referenced in the verify command or REST API lateron.
+A dynamic policy can be executed on the fly, if all required parameters are given, or saved with a name, by which it can be referenced in the verify command or REST API later on.

 In this example I'm going to use a very simple policy written in the Rego language, for the **Open Policy Agent** engine.

+{% hint style="danger" %}

+In order to be able to use dynamic policies with **Open Policy Agent**, it is required to set up the **OPA Engine**.
+Refer to [Configure OPA engine](/usage-examples/open-policy-agent/configure-opa-engine.md) for more details on how to configure the **Open Policy Agent** engine on your machine.

+{% endhint %}

 ### Dynamic policy argument